 An effective Instagram campaign incorporates key elements like storytelling, eye-catching visuals, and engaging audio.
-Here’s what our experts say you need to create a successful campaign on the popular social media platform today.
+Here are our experts’ top tips for Instagram ads that make the most of your budget.

-Below, digital marketing expert and HawkSEM Paid Media Manager Natalie Hughes lets us in on her top tips for creating Instagram campaigns — and what mistakes we should work to avoid.
+Below, digital marketing expert and HawkSEM Paid Media Manager Natalie Hughes lets us in on her top tips for creating Instagram campaigns — and what mistakes we should avoid.

 hawksem: instagram ads

-• Story ads: Ads appearing organically in between a user’s Instagram Story posts
+• Story ads: Full-screen ads that appear between a user’s Instagram Story posts

-• Image or photo ads: The standard in-feed ads
+• Image or photo ads: Standard in-feed ads

-• Video ads: Videos that start playing automatically in the user’s feed
+• Video ads: Videos that play automatically in the user’s feed

-• Carousel ads: Ads consisting of several photos or videos for users to swipe through
+• Carousel ads: Several photos or videos for users to swipe through

 • Collection ads: Ads allowing the user to buy the product directly from the platform instead of being led to an external website